 - Troubleshooting help: If you are having trouble getting a product working, we can help you determine if there is a problem with the device or your setup.
 If the device broke while you were using it, we might be able to help you determine what caused the damage.
 The majority of this page is about troubleshooting.

-It is typically beyond the scope of our direct (phone or email) technical support to offer help with project design or implementation (e.g. we cannot tell you all of the parts you will need to make your autonomous lawn mower, and we cannot write your code for you).
+It is typically beyond the scope of our direct (email) technical support to offer help with project design or implementation (e.g. we cannot tell you all of the parts you will need to make your autonomous lawn mower, and we cannot write your code for you).
 However, Pololu engineers and other customers are often happy to provide this kind of support on our forum.

 Our technical support is driven by two key principles: we stand by our products, and we want our customers to have good experiences with them.
 If you contact us to report an issue with our products, our goal is to identify the nature of the problem (what is wrong?), determine the cause (why did it happen?), and figure out the best resolution (what can we do about it?).
 In many cases, the problem might be obvious, but we will still want to troubleshoot the issue with you to determine why, for example, your motor driver caught fire.
 If the problem is our fault, we want to understand what went wrong and make the situation right, and if it is your fault, we want to help you avoid making the same mistake in the future.